SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_and_Configuring_a_Process_Definition.md

 # Creating and configuring a process definition

 > [!NOTE]
-> When creating and cofiguring a process definition, it is important to follow each step listed below in the specific order they occur on this page.
+> When creating and configuring a process definition, it is important to follow each step listed below in the specific order they occur on this page.

 ## Creating a process DOM definition